 A mooncake is a traditional and symbolic delicacy enjoyed during the Mid-Autumn Festival, which falls on September 21 in 2021.

-The Mid-Autumn Festival is a major holiday observed each year in East Asia cultures around the world, especially in China and Vietnam.
+The Mid-Autumn Festival is a major holiday observed each year in East and Southeast Asian cultures around the world, especially in China and Vietnam.
 It starts on the 15th day of the eighth month according to the lunar calendar.
 In the Gregorian calendar, the festival is observed in September or October each year.

 The Mid-Autumn Festival is an ancient harvest festival, historically involving worship of a moon deity associated with fertility.
 Today, the holiday celebrates family, togetherness, and thanksgiving, and is observed with the lighting of beautiful lanterns and the giving and eating of mooncakes, both symbols of the moon.

-The moon cake emoji, true to its real-life origin, is commonly used to mark the Mid-Autumn Festival, as it is celebrated in China, Vietnam, East Asia, and in their communities all around the world.
+The Mooncake emoji 🥮, true to its real-life origin, is commonly used to mark the Mid-Autumn Festival, which is celebrated in China, Vietnam, elsewhere in East and Southeast Asia, and in communities all around the world.